OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 In order to obtain an API Key, you will need to sign up to OpenWeatherMap and [generate an API key](https://home.openweathermap.org/api_keys).

-The server currently samples the hourly forecast at three-hour intervals.
-The number of forecast slots is configured with `weather.num_hourly_forecasts`; the example config uses 6.
-Larger values may need layout tuning so the forecast row remains readable on the Inkplate display.
+The server samples the hourly forecast at local three-hour boundaries.
+The number of forecast slots is configured with `weather.num_hourly_forecasts` and is treated as an exact count.
+The example config uses 6, which is the recommended maximum for the current Inkplate 10 portrait layout.
+Larger values need layout tuning so the forecast row remains readable.

 ### OpenWeatherMapv4 API